metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 - `platform` (String) Platform gives a hint as to what platform we are running on and how to configure services.
 This field must be one of 'aws', 'gke' or 'azure'.
 - `recovery_policy` (String) RecoveryPolicy controls how aggressive the Operator is when recovering cluster topology.
 When PrioritizeDataIntegrity, the Operator will delegate failover exclusively to Couchbase server, relying on it to only allow recovery when safe to do so.
 When PrioritizeUptime, the Operator will wait for a period after the expected auto-failover of the cluster, before forcefully failing-over the pods.
 This may cause data loss, and is only expected to be used on clusters with ephemeral data, where the loss of the pod means that the data is known to be unrecoverable.
 This field must be either 'PrioritizeDataIntegrity' or 'PrioritizeUptime', defaulting to 'PrioritizeDataIntegrity'.
 - `rolling_upgrade` (Attributes) When 'spec.upgradeStrategy' is set to 'RollingUpgrade' it will, by default, upgrade one pod at a time.
 If this field is specified then that number can be increased. (see [below for nested schema](#nestedatt--spec--rolling_upgrade))
-- `security_context` (Attributes) SecurityContext allows the configuration of the security context for all Couchbase server pods.
+- `security_context` (Attributes) DEPRECATED - by spec.security.securityContext SecurityContext allows the configuration of the security context for all Couchbase server pods.
 When using persistent volumes you may need to set the fsGroup field in order to write to the volume.
 For non-root clusters you must also set runAsUser to 1000, corresponding to the Couchbase user in official container images.
 More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--security_context))
 - `server_groups` (List of String) ServerGroups define the set of availability zones you want to distribute pods over, and construct Couchbase server groups for.
 By default, most cloud providers will label nodes with the key 'topology.kubernetes.io/zone', the values associated with that key are used here to provide explicit scheduling by the Operator.
 You may manually label nodes using the 'topology.kubernetes.io/zone' key, to provide failure-domain aware scheduling when none is provided for you.
 Global server groups are applied to all server classes, and may be overridden on a per-server class basis to give more control over scheduling and server groups.
 - `software_update_notifications` (Boolean) SoftwareUpdateNotifications enables software update notifications in the UI.
 When enabled, the UI will alert when a Couchbase server upgrade is available.
 - `upgrade_strategy` (String) UpgradeStrategy controls how aggressive the Operator is when performing a cluster upgrade.
 When a rolling upgrade is requested, pods are upgraded one at a time.
 This strategy is slower, however less disruptive.
 When an immediate upgrade strategy is requested, all pods are upgraded at the same time.
 This strategy is faster, but more disruptive.
 This field must be either 'RollingUpgrade' or 'ImmediateUpgrade', defaulting to 'RollingUpgrade'.